vectordotdev/timber-elixir/README.md

 <details><summary><strong>What specifically does the Timber library do?</strong></summary><p>

-1. Automatically captures and structures your framework and 3rd party logs. (see next question)
+1. Captures and structures your framework and 3rd party logs. (see next question)
 2. Adds useful context to every log line. (see next question)
 3. Provides a [framework for logging custom structured events](#what-about-custom-events).
 4. Offers transport strategies to [send your logs](#send-your-logs) to the Timber service.